 Chloe Johnston, Assistant Professor of Theater

-For her project, Johnston plans to examine the genealogy of ensemble-generated theatre in Chicago, tracing it to its roots in the theatre classes taught by Neva Boyd at Hull House at the turn of the twentieth century.
-Students will participate in workshops with current artists whose work is inspired by Boyd’s methods and will restage her original exercises as we build an online repository of these techniques.
+For her project, Johnston mapped and examined the genealogy of ensemble-generated theater in Chicago, tracing it to its roots in the theater classes taught by Neva Boyd at Hull House at the turn of the twentieth century.
+Students participated in workshops with current artists whose work is inspired by Boyd’s methods and restaged Boyd’s original exercises to build an online repository of these techniques.

 James Marquardt, Associate Professor of Politics